Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\FlexFigure{figures/ex3-4.png}{fig:trash} {Trash Can.
-When office waste (e.g., a dried-out marker) needs to be discarded, the user brings it toward the desk corner, where a circle appears on the tabletop to indicate a trash area.
-Items dropped within this area disappear through the table surface.} {A faint circle appears at a desk corner; items dropped inside disappear through the tabletop, acting as a subtle trash bin.}
+\mySubsub{ Example 3: Trash Can} To discard office waste (e.g., a dried-out marker), the user moves it to the desk corner, where a circular trash area appears; dropped items disappear through the tabletop.